BALTIMORE — The Bengals begin picking through the ashes of the opener Tuesday where their play burned brightest Monday night in the 44-13 loss.

 The Bengals were supposed to get a solid game out of their defense while their patchwork offensive line struggled against last year's No. 3 defense, so naturally it was just the opposite.

-While Dalton did get sacked four times, two came after it got out of hand in garbage time and of the other two, Pro Bowl nose tackle Haloti Ngata beat rookie right guard
+While Dalton did get sacked four times, two came after it got out of hand in garbage time and of the other two, Pro Bowl nose tackle Haloti Ngata beat rookie right guard Kevin Zeitler on a quick set that blew up when wide receiver A.J.
+Green slipped on the quick route.

 "I feel good about my play.
 I didn't feel rusty at all," said Faine, who was selling insurance two weeks ago.
 "I thought the communication was real good.
 There were a couple of things that we missed out there assignment-wise that led to a couple of big hits on Andy.
 We'll clean that up and fix that and move forward.